Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/gpt3/README.md

 # **OpenAI's GPT3 (`gpt3`)**

-Module `gp3` uses the OpenAI's `GPT-3` api to perform text genreation on a given text.
+Module `gp3` uses the OpenAI's `GPT-3` api to perform text generation on a given text.
 ## **Actions**
 ### generate
 The `generate` action allows you to generate text based on the input text you provide.